doguyilmaz/json-diff-tool/README.md

 2. Navigate to project directory

+3. Make your changes

-3. Open `index.html` in your browser
+4. Open `index.html` in your browser directly or use live server

 ## 📖 Usage Guide